-Avocado Zucchini Bread Recipe is packed with delicious flavors and a lot of nutrients.
-It has a soft texture, and is made with olive oil.Amazon affiliate links are for your convenience.
-As an Amazon Associate I earn from qualifying purchases at no additional cost to you.
+Zucchini Avocado Bread Recipe is packed with delicious flavors and a lot of nutrients.
+It has a soft texture, and is made with olive oil.You know I love avocados, right?

 I love them with a bit of salt and a spoon.
 I love them in salads, salsas, and sandwiches, too.
 What’s not to love?
 They’re rich, creamy, tasty and packed with nutrients.

 And lately avocados have been turning up in all sorts of unexpected recipes: brownies, cakes, cookies, to name a few.
-I didn’t know if I was really sold on this idea.
-At least I wasn’t until I made this super delicious Avocado Zucchini Bread and my scrumptious Double Chocolate Avocado Cookies.
-(You’ll love those, too.)
+I didn’t know if I was really sold on this idea, but was inspired to create something.
+Once I made this super delicious Avocado Zucchini Bread and my scrumptious Double Chocolate Avocado Cookies, I got with the program.

 The avocado and olive oil are the “fat” in this recipe.
 And guess what — it’s the good kind of fat!